FolkerKinzel/Strings/README.md

 [![GitHub](https://img.shields.io/github/license/FolkerKinzel/Strings)](https://github.com/FolkerKinzel/Strings/blob/master/LICENSE)

 .NET library that contains extension methods and helper classes for String, Char, StringBuilder, ReadOnlySpan&lt;Char&gt; and ReadOnlyMemory&lt;Char&gt;.
+A very high code coverage of the unit tests and the consistent avoidance of unsafe code blocks are important design principles of this library.

 ## Content:
-* Extension methods for String,
+* Extension methods, which help to write easier and cleaner code.
+Many of them are "Syntactic Sugar" that calls existing Framework methods and will (hopefully) be inlined.
+Some other fill gaps of the Framework.
-StringBuilder, ReadOnlySpan&lt;Char&gt; and ReadOnlyMemory&lt;Char&gt;, which act as Polyfills for .NET Framework 4.5, .NET Standard 2.0 and .NET Standard 2.1 in order to make it easier to support such older Framework versions in Multi Targeting Projects. [(See the complete list.)](https://github.com/FolkerKinzel/Strings/blob/master/docs/PackageReleaseNotes/3.2.0-beta.1/Polyfills.md)
+* Extension methods, which act as Polyfills for .NET Framework 4.5, .NET Standard 2.0 and .NET Standard 2.1 in order to make it easier to support such older Framework versions in Multi Targeting Projects. [(See the complete list.)](https://github.com/FolkerKinzel/Strings/blob/master/docs/PackageReleaseNotes/3.2.0-beta.1/Polyfills.md)
-* Extension methods, which simulate several useful methods of the `String` class for the `StringBuilder` class.
 * Extension methods, which return identical `Int32` hashcodes for identical `Char` sequences each time the program runs.
 These hashcodes are a slim alternative to larger hash algorithms that is suitable for hashing short strings, which are not used in a security-critical context. [(Read more.)](https://github.com/FolkerKinzel/Strings/blob/master/docs/PackageReleaseNotes/2.0.0/PersistableHashCodeExample.md)
-* Other useful helpers for the work with charsets and encodings.
+* Useful helpers for the work with charsets and encodings.

 ## Namespaces:
 ```csharp